Sweet and succulent, growing melons can be a challenge in areas colder than zone 4.

 How to Plant:

 Seed should be sown 2 weeks after the last frost date.
-Space plants 8-12 inches apart in rows 6-10 feet apart.
+Space plants 2-4 feet apart in rows 6-10 feet apart.
 Melons may also be planted in hills, two plants per hill, with the hills spaced 2-3 feet apart.
 Black plastic mulch placed under the plants will warm the soil and speed harvest.
 It will also keep the developing fruit off the soil and prevent melons from rotting.
 Apply a balanced organic fertilizer 1/2 strength every three weeks once plants become established.
-Foliar applications of kelp extract (Maxicrop), especially during peak flowering, will “top-off” fertilization.
+Foliar applications of Maxicrop Seaweed, especially during peak flowering, will “top-off” fertilization.
 To make melons sweeter, hold back water a week or so before harvest.

-Note: Melons do well in moist, not wet, soils.
+Melons do well in moist, not wet soils.
 Drip irrigation or soaker hoses can be used to direct water right to the plants’ roots.
-This will also keep the leaves dry, which helps prevent many fungal diseases.
+This will also keep the leaves dry which helps prevent many fungal diseases.

 Melons must be allowed to ripen fully on the vine as they will not mature once harvested.
 The trick is knowing when they are ripe.
 Watch for melons to obtain a mature color with the veins becoming more prominent and lighter.
 Ripe melons should “slip” or come off easily from the vine with a gentle pull.
 Allow 75-90 days to reach maturity from seed, depending on cultivar.